moffzilla/vraDNS-action/README.md

 	    print('Resolving AAA Record:', addr1)

 	    return addr1

 //////////////////

-Package the main Script with the installed libraries Both your script and dependency elements must be stored at the root level of the ZIP package.
+Now let's package the main Script with the customized installed libraries Both your script and dependency elements must be stored at the root level of the ZIP package.
 When creating the ZIP package in a Linux environment, you might encounter a problem where the package content is not stored at the root level.
 If you encounter this problem, create the package by running the zip -r command in your command-line shell.

 	(vraDNSDev) root@ubuntu_server: cd ~/enviroments/vraDNSDev/vraDNS-action
 	(vraDNSDev) root@ubuntu_server: zip -r9 vraDNS-actionR08.zip *

-Let's use the ZIP package to create an extensibility action script by importing it at vRA Log In to vRA with a user having Cloud Assembly Permissions Create a New Action
+Let's use now the ZIP package to create an extensibility action script by importing it at vRA Log In to vRA with a user having Cloud Assembly Permissions Create a New Action